pdeluca93/pwn-launcher-nodejs/README.md

 ## How to use it?

 1. Install `docker` and `docker compose`
-2. In the `input` folder, located on root directory, create a new text file with the commands/scripts that you want to run.
+2. On the `input` folder, located on root directory, create a new text file with the commands/scripts you want to run.
 On this folder, there's an example file.
 3. Run `docker compose up pwn-launcher` on your preferred terminal
 4. Enjoy the outcome of the execution, placed on `output` folder located on root directory.

+## How to add support for more commands ?

+At the moment the only way is to add the installation of the command you want in the `Dockerfile` placed on the `app` directory.
+Keep in mind that the Dockerfile is using the Alpine Linux distribution, so you'll need to find out the name of the package that contains the command you want.
+You can search it 	[here](https://pkgs.alpinelinux.org/).